louisYen/Adaptive-Image-Transformer/README.md

 # Adaptive-Image-Transformer

-🚀 Official implementation of key modules from Adaptive Image Transformer for One-Shot Object Detection (CVPR 2021)
+This repository provides the official implementation of the key modules introduced in [CVPR 2021] Adaptive Image Transformer for One-Shot Object Detection.